Read why riding a donkey is a fun way of exploring the culture and how forgetting the pressure of time improves your overall health.

 Island Vis – Next Destination

-The crew and we decided to continue exploring island Vis, before we continued the morning by eating the breakfast, which was of course tasty as ever.
+The crew and we decided to continue exploring island Vis before we continued the morning by eating the breakfast, which was, of course, tasty as ever.

 From sea made treasures that were carved during millions of years and are a part of natural history to absolutely amazing beaches and breathtaking bays …

-The gulet headed towards island of Biševo, less than 5 nautical miles from Vis.
+The gulet headed towards the island of Biševo, less than 5 nautical miles from Vis.
 The captain said it was probably the best place to see what kind of wonders nature is able to create.
-We didn’t know what to expect, but the last days convinced us to have complete trust in captain’s choice.
+We didn’t know what to expect, but the last days convinced us to have complete trust in the captain’s choice.

 Why?
 Because he is a local, has lived in Dalmatia for most of his life, knows best of what to see, and he has the skills to get us there.